FatinShadab/Java-playlist/README.md

-# 📚 Java playlist for University/Diploma Students
+# 📚 Java playlist for University/Diploma Students by Phitron

 Welcome to the **Java playlist for University/Diploma Students** GitHub repository by **Phitron**! 🚀 This repository contains all the **class materials**, **source code examples**, **assignments**, and **resources** for the Java programming course.

----

 ## 📖 **Course Overview**
 This course is designed to introduce you to the fundamentals of Java programming, including: